 There is much to love about Kaya in the Park and it definitely makes it on to our list of places to visit again.
 It does get busy, so you may want to book.

-While you’re in Horsham, you might also be interested in:
+If you like this post about Kaya in the Park, Horsham, you might also be interested in: